pioneers/PieCentral/README.md

 port, we conveniently have no need to worry about any race conditions or other problems arising from concurrency.

-The hibike protocol works mostly using subscriptions.
+The hibike protocol works using subscriptions.
 The Beaglebone begins communication by sending a request to the Arduino, which then proceeds to periodically send sensor data to the  Beaglebone at intervals set by the request message.
 The latest sensor update received from an Arduino is stored, and a student polling for sensor data will be given this cached value.

-While hibike is designed to mostly use subscriptions, it does offer support for the controlling Beaglebone to explicitly request data from an Arduino to be returned ASAP.

 Finally, we note that code for a COBS-encoding scheme can and should be stolen from the preexisting Tenshi codebase and then never thought about again.